 Our membership in the Chester County Library System gives you access to over a million titles, and you can pick them all up here in Atglen.
 Download e-materials from Overdrive or the Libby app any time of day.
 Access CCLS databases in the library and in your home with your library card.
 Let us help you find the information you need.

 There is some evidence of a book-sharing club in Atglen as early as 1885, formed by Rev. Algernon Marcellus of Penningtonville Presbyterian Church.
 In 1906 sixty people signed a petition to allow the borough council’s rooms to be used as a reading room for young men.
 A “circulating library” was founded by Mary Sener Young about 1916.

-A public meeting was held in April 1945 to form a public library.
-Atglen Borough Council agreed to locate the new library in the southwest corner of the Borough Hall and presented the Library with $2500, the amount accumulated on $1500 left in the will of Mrs. Tacie Fawkes, the housekeeper of Thomas Whitson, to form a library.
-The Library moved to its present location in 1996.
+A public meeting was held in April 1945 to form a public library, with George Sener (Mary Young’s brother) as its first president.
+Atglen Borough Council agreed to locate the new library in the southwest corner of the Borough Hall and presented the Library with $2500, the amount accumulated on $1500 left by Miss Tacie Fawkes to form a library.
+The old Borough Hall was destroyed by fire in 1994, and the Library moved to Valley Avenue in 1996.

 The Library moved to our current location on March 28, 2022, in the former Sener’s Store.
 While we haven’t discovered evidence that the library was ever located here, it feels like coming home.